 How do we survive in a culture of fear?

 “If it bleeds it leads.”
-A common saying in newsrooms around the world and a known fact that we humans are drawn to crisis.
-It’s this very trait that the body employs to save it’s life, but is the same thing that the media, marketers, charities, politicians, and lobbyists etc all exploit.
+A common saying in newsrooms around the world and a known fact that we humans are drawn to the crisis.
+It’s this very trait that the body employs to save its life, but is the same thing that the media, marketers, charities, politicians, and lobbyists, etc all exploit.
 This is a crucial component of how a Social Licence becomes at risk.